A unique degree in Australasia

 Massey University’s Bachelor of Food Technology with Honours is the only degree in Australasia that combines food science, food engineering and food business.
-75% of our graduates have jobs within six months of graduating.
+Our graduates are highly employable and sought after.

 The study of food technology is science and engineering-based.
-It combines fundamental sciences, mathematics and statistics, and the more applied sciences and engineering with business and management.
+It combines fundamental sciences, mathematics, chemistry and physics - and the more applied sciences and engineering - with business and management.

 There are two majors in the Bachelor of Food Technology with Honours degree: